samsara/samsara/docker-images/els/dockerinfo.md

 It is recommended to give some memory for the off-heap data and the page-cache.

+* `ELS_NUMBER_OF_REPLICAS` : (default: 2)
+For each primary shard, this configures the number of replicas that elasticsearch will create by default.

 * `ADV_IP`: (default to conatiner ip)
 The IP address to advertise to the clients